viprlab/viprlab.github.io/index.md

 title: About
 permalink: /
 news:
+   - date: 2016-05-27
+     info: Project **"Stereoscopic 3D Image Recomposition and Retargeting"** led by Lai Kuan (with Baharul, Chun Hau and CO Wong) has won a Gold Award at ITEX 2016!
    - date: 2016-05-26
      info: Website up and running.
-   - date: 2016-05-27
-     info: Project **"Stereoscopic 3D Image Recomposition and Retargeting"** led by Lai Kuan (with Baharul, Chun Hau and Dr. CO Wong) has won a Gold Award at ITEX 2016!
 ---

 Visual Processing (ViPr) Lab is a research lab under the Centre for Visual Computing, [Multimedia University]{:target="_blank"}.
 It resides at AR4004 in the [Faculty of Computing and Informatics]{:target="_blank"} (FCI).